marczz/mzlinux_pages/media/ffmpeg.md

 `input.webm` is a 1h21 speech,stereo opus encoded stream at at 105 kb/s, giving a file
 of 62M, we downmix to mono, reencode in vbr at 32kb/s, and change container to ogg with:

-    ffmpeg -i input.webm -c:a libopus -vbr on -ac 1 -b:a 32k ouput.ogg
+    ffmpeg -i input.webm -c:a libopus -vbr on -ac:a 1 -b:a 32k ouput.ogg

--   `-c:a libopus` give the audio codec encoder.
+-   `-c:a libopus` : the audio codec encoder.
--   `-ac 1` number of channel, here in output.
+-   `-ac;a 1` : number of audio channels, here in output.
--   `-b:a 32k` bitrate
+-   `-b:a 32k`: audio bitrate

 The result is a 19M file.